TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 the dispatching class as parameters.

 Finding Signals
-""""""""""""""""
+"""""""""""""""

-There is no complete list of signals available, but they are easily found by searching the TYPO3 core for :code:`dispatch(`.
+There is no complete list of signals available, but they can be easily found by searching the TYPO3 core for :code:`dispatch(`.

 For finding Hooks, look into the next chapter hooks-configuration_.